 If tapping directly on the negative self-belief isn't sufficient in itself to clear it, you will need to tap on the original painful memories of receiving the message that you were stupid.
 Once you have cleared those, you can finish up by tapping on the belief itself (or you may already be done at that point).

 One of the potential challenges in shifting the belief by clearing the original memories is that the person may be very emotionally shut down and defended against feeling the feelings associated with those memories.
 This can happen when we have a painful experience repeated many times, and we cope by blocking out the feelings for our survival.
 It's intolerable to keep feeling the same pain over a long period of time.
-Unfortunately, this can make it hard to tune into the energy disturbance to clear the underlying pain through tapping.
+Unfortunately, this can make it hard to tune in to the energy disturbance to clear the underlying pain through tapping.

-In this situation an interesting method is to combine the Re-evaluation Co-counseling technique of positive contradiction with EFT to bring out the underlying pain.
+In this situation, an interesting method is to combine the Re-evaluation Co-counseling technique of positive contradiction with EFT to bring out the underlying pain.
 For instance, if the person has some kind of "I am bad" self-belief, one can positively contradict the negative self-belief by having the person say things that s/he likes about her/himself.
 For example: "I really like that I am a caring person."

 The key here is to not just say the words but to say them with a joyful facial expression and tone of voice.
-The facial expression and tone of voice is more effective than the words for getting past our defense and through to our hearts.
+The facial expression and tone of voice is more effective than the words for getting past our defenses and through to our hearts.
 However, using a joyful facial expression and tone of voice can be challenging in this situation, so it can take several repetitions with repeated encouragements to say it ever more joyfully before the positive contradiction breaks through the emotional shutdown and the underlying painful feelings start to be released.
 Once this happens, you can go right into tapping with or without saying any words.
 You can then just go with the flow of whatever comes up, including specific feelings and memories.
 It's easier to use this method with another person providing the caring support and encouragement, but it can also be done alone.
 You just have to keep reminding yourself to say the positive statement more and more joyfully each time until it works.

 The positive contradiction method can be extremely helpful for getting at and healing the old pain associated with the negative self-beliefs.
 Once the negative self-beliefs are cleared, the positive energy can be received without facing an internal contradiction.